sunilpp/mydoctheme/pages/mydoc/mydoc_branch_merge_01.md

 ## Branches
 When deciding on an SCM strategy, you should first decide what a branch represents.
 We frequently align branches with system architectures, organizational units, or work breakdown structures (WBS), as summarized in Figure 1.

+**Basing a branching strategy on architecture, organization, or work**
 ![branches]({{site.baseurl}}/mydoctheme/images/IC79488.gif)

 {% include links.html %}